TREASURIES-Investors clamour for long bonds for quarter-end

 * Fed expected to announce details of new bond purchases

-* Long-dated debt on track for best quarter since 2008 (Adds details, updates prices)
+* Long-dated debt on track for best quarter since 2008 (Adds details, quotes, updates prices)

 By Karen Brettell